twinbee/toastyOven/README.md

 # ToastyOven#
  is a repo for a very cheap Arduino-controller PCB flow / reflow oven for the after-population soldering of existing Printed circuit boards (PCBs).
 Contributors are github user @twinbee @ILMPBx
+ @dmandala

 The approach taken is low budget / minimum viable product (MVP).
-The oven features one LED for status, and one button for control.
+The oven features one LED for status, and one button for control, except for the multiprofileTypeK which uses a cheap ~$5.00 OLED display and an extra 2 buttons.

 Many others have produced fancy ovens with OLED / TFT diplays and many buttons.
 This is not that..
 This is minimal and cheap enough to get a good result; No more, no less.